mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/MAMP-Viewer/index.md

 ## MAMP Viewer

-In order to make your individual host visible in the MAMP Viewer you must activate it on the [Hosts > Settings > General](../Settings/Hosts/General/#mamp_viewer) Tab  .
+In order to make your individual host visible in the MAMP Viewer you must activate it on the [Hosts > Settings > General](../Settings/Hosts/General/#mamp_viewer) Tab.
 Restart your servers to enable viewing in MAMP Viewer.

 ![MAMP](SetMAMPViewer.png)